ml6team/fondant-usecase-controlnet/README.md

 pip install -r requirements.txt
 ```

-Please confirm that Fondant has been installed correctly on your system by executing the following
+You can confirm that Fondant has been installed correctly on your system by executing the following
 command:

 ```shell